GitLeeRepo/HerculesMvsTk4Notes/RfeNotes.md

 * [HerculesMvsTk4Notes](HerculesMvsTk4Notes)
 * [ISPF Editing Commands](https://www.youtube.com/watch?v=-FUNDgcDRWk) - YouTube video for the **ISPF** (IBM's ver) which is very similar to **RFE**

+# Panels

+The individual screens in **RFE** are refer to as **Panels**.
+You can navigate to a panel by traversing the menu tree.
+You can also more directly access particular panels using the panel numbers, separating each nested panel by a period.
+For example to start a new Review Session in the **DSLIST** panel you would type **START 3.4** because to get to it you navigate first to **3 Utiities** and second to **4.
+DSList**

 # General Commands That Apply Most Areas

 * **<F3>** - move back up a level in the menu
 * **START** - starts a new Review Session that you can switch back and forth between using **SWAP** command.
 If no parameter is supplied it will open the new session at the root of the RFE menus.
-You can specify a specific RFE menu item as the starting point, for example **START 3** starts the new session in the utilities menu.
+You can specify a specific RFE menu item as the starting point, for example **START 3.4** starts the new session in the **DSLIST** panel.
 * **SWAP** - change to another Review Session that was created with **START**.
 Parameters:
   * **LIST** - list the current Review sessions
   * **NEXT** - switch to the next Review session